mdancho84/mdancho84.github.io/_posts/2018-10-08-python-and-r.md

 ---
 layout: post
 title: "R and Python: How to Integrate the Best of Both into Your Data Science Workflow"
+excerpt: "R and Python - Build a data science team that capitalizes on the unique strengths of both r and python languages."
 author: "Matt Dancho"
 date:   2018-10-08 5:44:01
 categories: [Business]